-As stated on page 49 of the January 2012 Staff Handbook under Employee Benefits - Holidays:
+As found in the Staff Handbook under Employee Benefits - Holidays:

 The University will make reasonable accommodations to employees who wish to observe religious holidays that do not fall on one of the "traditional" holidays by allowing the employee to take such a day off.
 This time off may be without pay or employees may use accrued vacation time.
 In addition, the President may designate certain religious holidays that may be substituted for other holidays.